Pharmr/legal/privacy-policy.md

 ### 2. Children Under the Age of 18

 Our Website is not intended for children under 18 years of age.
 No one under age 18 may provide any personal information to or on the Website.
 We do not knowingly collect personal information from children under 18.
 If you are under 18, do not use or provide any information on this Website or through any of its features, register on the Website, make any purchases through the Website, use any of the interactive or public comment features of this Website, or provide any information about yourself to us, including your name, address, telephone number, email address, or any screen name or user name you may use.
 If we learn we have collected or received personal information from a child under 18 without verification of parental consent, we will delete that information.
-If you believe we might have any information from or about a child under 18, please contact us at support@pharmr.app.
+If you believe we might have any information from or about a child under 18, please contact us at admin@mps.health.

 California residents under 16 years of age may have additional rights regarding the collection and sale of their personal information.
 Please see Your California Privacy Rights for more information.